Wondering Which Photography Lighting Equipment to Buy to Click Stunning Images?

 What About Light Strength and Wattage?

-Speedlights, Strobe and Continuous Lighting, all of them tend to have different strengths.
-It means that they put out a different amount of light, measured in terms of watts for studio lights and in the distance the light can reach for speedlights.
+Under the photography lighting equipment category, Speedlights, strobe, and continuous lighting, all tending to have different strengths.
+It means that they put out a different amount of light, measured in terms of watts for studio lights, and in the distance, the light can reach for Speedlights.

 But just how much light do you need your lights to actually put out?
 The answer depends largely on what you shoot.